Apprenticeships in Wales are jobs that include recognised qualifications and job-specific skills. You earn a wage while you work and learn.

 There are a wide range of Apprenticeships on offer, and many different employers who offer them:

-- Search our Apprenticeship Matching Service to see what’s on offer now.
+- Use Apprenticeship Search to see the vacancies available now.
 You can look at all vacancies or filter them by type of work or area that you live

 - Take a look at Employers who offer Apprenticeships web links which are listed by the type of Apprenticeship.
 This will give you an idea of the range of Apprenticeships, and the employers who offer them